sbryngelson/academic-website-template/README.md

 Note:
 * This webpage uses Jekyll plugins like Jekyll Scholar to automatically build your bibliography.
   If you are using Github pages then you will have to build the site with the `Rakefile` in the root directory of the source branch.
+  You can do so by first modifying the file as appropriate and then, after pushing your changes, execute `rake publish`.

 ## Customization